 Patrons ages 18 and older may register for a library card by filling out a Library Card Application Form and providing identification that shows current name and address.

-Parents/legal guardians with current identification must register children age 17 and under for juvenile library cards, and are responsible for materials checked out on them.
+Parents/legal guardians with current identification must register their children age 17 and under for juvenile library cards, and are responsible for materials checked out on them.

 Teens/Children using the Internet